AlberteVallentin/Backend-Exam/README.md

 ## Task 3 + 4: API Endpoint Testing Results

-Below are the test results from our trip.http file:
+Below are the test results from our dev.http file:

 ### 1. Get All Trips
 ```http